ATGardner/atgardner.github.com/_posts/2014-08-25-day-136-mosquito-creek-to-trout-lake.markdown

  and another with three single beds.
 But nobody around knew which hikers are staying in the rooms tonight - everyone was heading out.
  I finally just went and washed.
 There is no shower, only a bath.
 It was strange, but it worked.
-When I got out I found my room mates - two southbounders - Roller Girl &amp; Pilgrim.
+When I got out I found my room mates - two southbounders - Roller Girl  Pilgrim.
 They were fine with me crashing with them in the room, but later they moved to the queen bed room, and Justin joined me in the singles room.
  I had a nice hummus wrap from the cafe, along with _huckleberry_ milkshake.
 And then I told everyone